We are disciples who make disciples by guiding all people to follow Jesus moment by moment.

 God’s story is a story of love and redemption.
-The story or message that most clearly shows this redemptive love is the death, burial and resurrection of Jesus (I John 3:16).
-Paul says this message is of “first importance” (I Corinthians 15:3).
-As God reveals His nature through the stories of the Bible, the following teachings emerge as central doctrines.
+The story or message that most clearly shows this redemptive love is the death, burial, and resurrection of Jesus (John 3:16).
+Paul says this message is of “first importance” (1 Corinthians 15:3).
+As God reveals his nature through the stories of the Bible, the following teachings emerge as central doctrines.
 These teachings form the core of our beliefs at Oak Hills Church.

-There is one true God, eternally existing in three Persons, God the Father, God the Son and God the Holy Spirit.
+There is one true God, eternally existing in three Persons: God the Father, God the Son and God the Holy Spirit.
 These are equal and are one God.
-God created the world out of nothing and by His power He sustains all He has created.
-(Romans 8:22-25; Ephesians 1:13-14).
+God created the world out of nothing and by his power he sustains all he has created (Genesis 1:26, John 1:1, Ephesians 1:13-14).

-Jesus was miraculously born of the Virgin Mary (Matthew 1:20; Luke 1:35) and became flesh and blood (John 1:1-16; 29-34) without ceasing to be God.
-He lived a sinless life and performed many miracles to confirm His divinity.
+Jesus was miraculously born of the Virgin Mary (Luke 1:35) and became flesh and blood (John 1:1-16, John 1:29-34) without ceasing to be God.
+He lived a sinless life and performed many miracles to confirm his divinity.
 He died on the cross as a perfect sacrifice, paying the debt for our sins (Mark 10:45).
-On the third day after His death He arose from the dead showing His victory over sin and death (1 Corinthians 15:3-8).
-He appeared to His disciples and then ascended into heaven and now sits at the right hand of God serving as our mediator.
+On the third day after his death he arose from the dead showing his victory over sin and death (1 Corinthians 15:3-8).
+He appeared to his disciples and then ascended into heaven and now sits at the right hand of God serving as our mediator.

 The Holy Spirit is equal with the Father and the Son.
-He makes people aware of their need for Christ (John 16:8-11, 2 Corinthians 6:11).
-He indwells and empowers the believer (I John 4:13; Galatians.
-5:16-26).
+He makes people aware of their need for Christ (John 16:8-11).
+He indwells and empowers the believer (1 John 4:13, Galatians 5:16-26).
 His presence in our life is a seal and guarantee that we are God’s children (2 Corinthians 1: 21-22).
-The Holy Spirit gives believers spiritual gifts (1 Corinthians 12:7-11; Romans 12:4-8) to be used to help others.
+The Holy Spirit gives believers spiritual gifts (1 Corinthians 12:7-11, Romans 12:4-8) to be used to help others.

 Salvation is a free gift of God.
 The death of Christ on the cross is the only sufficient payment for our sins.
 All have sinned, but all can be saved.
-This salvation is available for any who put their trust in Christ as Savior (Romans 3:23, 6:23; John 3:16).
-Those trusting Christ should repent of sin, confess their faith, and be baptized (Romans 10:9; Acts 2:38).
+This salvation is available for any who put their trust in Christ as Savior (Romans 3:23, Romans 6:23, John 3:16).
+Those trusting Christ should repent of sin, confess their faith, and be baptized (Romans 10:9, Acts 2:38).